• Request Info

 Noriko J. Horiguchi

-In 2019, Horiguchi gave a radio interview on the connection among Japanese culture, economy, and politics in Tennessee on the occasion of Consul General of Japan Hiroyuki Kobayashi’s visit to UT.
+Horiguchi is an active contributor to public and institutional dialogue on Japan-related topics.
+In 2019, she gave a radio interview on WUOT’s Changing Course on the intersections of Japanese culture, economy, and politics in Tennessee on the occasion of Consul General Hiroyuki Kobayashi’s visit to UT.

 Email: njh@utk.edu